Sonia Haoa Cardinali

-Sonia Haoa Cardinali (born 1953) is a Rapanui archaeologist with the Mata Ki Te Rangi Foundation and coordinator of the island's national monuments.
+Sonia Haoa Cardinali (born 1953) is a Rapanui archaeologist with the Mata Ki Te Rangi Foundation and coordinator of Easter Island's national monuments.
 She has made important contributions to understanding the subsistence and survival of the prehistoric inhabitants.
 Her findings challenge the view that the islanders caused the environmental and social collapse of the island.

 Early life and career

 Haoa was born on Rapa Nui (Easter Island) in 1953.
 She was the second of the six children of Nicolás Haoa and Rosa Cardinali.
-Her parents sent her to Chile at the age of 11, and she was educated at the Liceo La Asunción de los Padres Maryknoll in the town of Talcahuanu, in the south of Chile.
+Her parents sent her to Chile at the age of 11, and she was educated at the Liceo La Asunción de los Padres Maryknoll in the town of Talcahuano, in the south of Chile.
 Afterwards, she attended the University of Arizona for two years, before studying archaeology at the University of Chile.
 In 1975, she joined William Mulloy in the restoration works of the ceremonial village of Orongo.